 Know the Costs of Living On or Off Campus

-For the past 18 years you’ve clothed your child, fed your child and put a roof over his or her head.
-Before your child leaves the nest, talk with him or her about the ins and outs of managing housing, food and other living expenses while away at college.
+For the past 18 years you’ve clothed, fed and housed your child.
+Before they leave the nest, talk with them about the ins and outs of managing housing, food and other living expenses while away at college.

 Dorm vs. Off-Campus Housing

-If your child opts to decorate or buy appliances or apartment furniture, he or she should do so armed with a shopping list and a budget.
+If your child opts to decorate or buy appliances or furniture, he or she should create a shopping list and a budget.
 Big-box retailers push back-to-school deals that can encourage binge spending.
 Thrift stores, flea markets and online sites such as Craigslist are a cheaper alternative.
 So are the items cluttering up your own house.

 Co-signing a Lease